AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 4. Now get your key presses timing ready.
 Press `Enter` then immediately `Win`+`L`.
 5. The UWPSpy window should appear on the Lock Screen, you can now customise it.

-If you're customising the lock screen in a virtual machine, use an AutoHotkey script that lets you lock your session with `Ctrl`+`L`.
+If you're customising the lock screen in a virtual machine, use an AutoHotkey script that lets you lock your guest OS session with `Ctrl`+`L`.
 ```
 ^l::DllCall("user32.dll\LockWorkStation")
 ```